adrian5991/fastapi_practice/README.md

 - Use PostgreSQL in a docker container as database
 - Deploy containers with Docker Compose on GCP Compute Engine VM
 - Automate deployment of containers on push to repo with Github Actions
+    - On a PR, run unit tests
-    - Basically, on a push: ssh into VM; git pull changes; docker-compose up
+    - On a push to main: ssh into VM; git pull changes; docker-compose up